-ITEM REF.
-DESCRIPTION Check for proper operation of the entrance door.
-Check that emergency exit windows and roof escape hatches can be opened, then close all windows and hatches securely.
+INSIDE THE VEHICLE ITEM 1 DESCRIPTION Check for proper operation of the entrance door.
+Check that emergency exit windows and roof escape hatches can be opened then close all windows and hatches securely.
 Verify proper operation of windshield wiper/washer.
-Adjust mirrors for adequate rear view vision.
+Adjust and clean mirrors as needed for adequate rear-view vision.
 Start engine and check for proper operation of all gauges and indicator lights.
-Check for proper operation of electric and air horns and back up alarm. p.131 Perform a brake test.
+Check for proper operation of electric and air horns and back-up alarm.
+Perform a brake test.
 Check both primary and secondary pressure gauges.